Patrick Mahomes II Player Prop Bets for NFL Week 9 | Kansas City vs. Green Bay 11/7/2021

 - Mahomes threw for zero passing yards in one matchup against the Packers, 291.5 fewer yards his over/under in Sunday's game.

-- Mahomes did not throw a touchdown pass in that outing against the Packers.
+- Mahomes did not throw a touchdown pass in that game against the Packers.

-- The Packers are conceding 235.4 passing yards per game this season, the NFL's seventh-ranked pass defense.
+- The Packers have the NFL's seventh-ranked pass defense this season, giving up 235.4 yards per game through the air.

-- The Packers have given up 14 touchdowns through the air (1.8 per game).
-They are 19th in the league in that category.
+- At 1.8 passing TDs conceded per game, the Packers defense is ranked 19th in the NFL.

 Recent Performances

-- Mahomes has thrown for 878 yards (292.7 ypg), completing 62.3% of his passes and recording three touchdown passes and four interceptions over his last three games.
+- In last week's outing against the Giants, Mahomes had 275 yards while completing 60.4% of his passes, while throwing one touchdown with one interception.

-- He's also carried the ball 12 times for 76 yards, averaging 25.3 yards per game.
+- Mahomes has 878 passing yards (292.7 ypg), completing 62.3% of his passes and collecting three touchdown passes and four interceptions over his last three games.

 Mahomes' Kansas City Teammates